This post may contain affiliate links. Read the full disclosure

-Vietnamese food is not overly spicy compared to some other regions in Vietnam.
+Vietnamese food in Hoi An is not overly spicy compared to some other regions in Vietnam.
 At least not the signature style in the Hoi An area.
 There are strong flavours such as lemongrass that Vietnamese food is known for, plenty of seafood and meats, and lots of vegetables and salad style dishes.

-But at least there were some amazing pool and sea views behind us to enjoy while we waited to be served our three course lunch.
+But at least there were some amazing pool and sea views behind us to enjoy while we waited to be served our three-course lunch.
 Such a life!

-VIETNAMESE COOKING CLASS
+HOI AN COOKING CLASS DETAILS

 Our Vietnamese cooking class was conducted at Sunrise Hoi An Resort, as part of our accommodation package, however there are lessons available to join throughout Vietnam, both in resorts and in restaurant and cooking school locations.